 - 1. Malala Yousafzai (15 years old at time of shooting; Nobel Peace Prize at 17 years old; 24 years old now) REFERENCE EXHIBIT I - a.
 Read Malala Yousafzai's biography - b.
-Watch portion of her speech from the United Nations July 12, 2013 - c.
+Watch portion of speech from the United Nations July 12, 2013 - c.
 Discuss questions in group: - i.
 What is this changemaker's cause? - ii.
-How does this changemaker exemplify hope, strength and perseverance? - iii.
+How does this changemaker exemplify hope, strength, and perseverance? - iii.
 What seems extraordinary about this changemaker?
 What is their light? - iv.
-What tools are they using to make an impact?
+What tool are they using to make an impact? - v.
+If faced with the opportunity, knowing what you know about this changemaker, how might they try to combat antisemitism? - vi.
+What is one thing that you can take away from this person's story?